Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 Finally, We *just* need to parse the CSV into our array, now that task may take some time, feel free to try it, but I just happen to have a basic CSV parser from my project, link [here](https://github.com/Tycro-Games/BlockA-Pitfall/blob/3de2bd3511af3642d20dcbc5835f264125db8c4a/Scripts/Map/Tilemap.cpp#L141C1-L173C2).
 Keep in mind it only works for one layer, but I am sure you can modify it to support multiple layers.

 ![code for parsing](codeCSV.png)
-_sorry for the C style strings, one of the requirements for the project were to not use strings from C++_
+_sorry for the C style strings, one of the requirements for the project was to not use strings from C++_
 ## Getting our tile map into the game

 If you get stucked, or you just want *to make* it work, I do have a repo for this part [here](https://github.com/Tycro-Games/How-to-make-a-Scrolling-Tile-Map-without-an-engine-in-C-).